NathanGRomano/socket-messages/README.md

     > sudo npm install -g grunt-cli

-To run all the tests

-    > grunt

 ## Unit Tests

 To run the tests, just run grunt

     > grunt spec:unit

-## End to End tests

-To run the tests, just run grunt

-    > grunt spec:e2e

 ## TODO